 1 monthly deliveries in November 2019.
 Prestage is currently meeting all 2 contractual obligations.
 The remaining long-term contract will not produce 3 any significant poultry waste RECs until fall of 2019.
 At this time, the 4 Company has sufficient RECs in NC-RETS meet the Town of Windsor's in- 5 state Poultry Waste Set-Aside requirement for 2019 and 2020.
 The Company 6 also believes it is likely to have sufficient RECs for Town of Windsor's in- 7 state Poultry Waste Set-Aside requirement for 2021.
 8 The Company has sufficient poultry waste RECs in NC-RETS to comply 9 with both Dominion Energy North Carolina's and Town of Windsor's out- 10 of-state Poultry Waste Set-Aside requirements for years 2019-2021.
-10 of state I early waste see Historic requirements for years 2017 2021.
-11 Q. Please also provide an update on the Company's efforts to comply with its Q. 11 Q. A. Please also provide an update on the Company's efforts to comply with its 11 12 Please also provide an update on the Company's efforts to comply with its General Requirement in 2019.
-11 12 13 Please also provide an update on the Company's efforts to comply with its General Requirement in 2019.
-The Company is well-positioned to comply with its General Requirement, and 11 12 13 14 Please also provide an update on the Company's efforts to comply with its General Requirement in 2019.
+11 Q. Please also provide an update on the Company's efforts to comply with it 1 I 12 Q. Please also provide an update on the Company's efforts to comply with its General Requirement in 2019.
+Q. 12 General Requirement in 2019.
+12 13 General Requirement in 2019.
+The Company is well-positioned to comply with its General Requirement, and 12 13 14 General Requirement in 2019.
 The Company is well-positioned to comply with its General Requirement, and Total Obligation, in 2019.
-The Company's efforts to comply with the General 11 12 13 14 15 Please also provide an update on the Company's efforts to comply with its General Requirement in 2019.
+The Company's efforts to comply with the General 12 13 14 15 General Requirement in 2019.
 The Company is well-positioned to comply with its General Requirement, and Total Obligation, in 2019.
-The Company's efforts to comply with the General Requirement and Total Obligation include its continued implementation of 11 12 13 14 15 Please also provide an update on the Company's efforts to comply with its General Requirement in 2019.
+The Company's efforts to comply with the General Requirement and Total Obligation include its continued implementation of 12 13 14 15 16 General Requirement in 2019.
 The Company is well-positioned to comply with its General Requirement, and Total Obligation, in 2019.
-The Company's efforts to comply with the General Requirement and Total Obligation include its continued implementation of energy efficiency programs and the purchase of RECs from renewable energy its Total Obligation is the most cost-effective REPS compliance option for the
+The Company's efforts to comply with the General Requirement and Total Obligation include its continued implementation of energy efficiency programs and the purchase of RECs from renewable energy 12 13 14 15 16 17 General Requirement in 2019.
+The Company is well-positioned to comply with its General Requirement, and Total Obligation, in 2019.
+The Company's efforts to comply with the General Requirement and Total Obligation include its continued implementation of energy efficiency programs and the purchase of RECs from renewable energy facilities.
+As allowed by Senate Bill 3, Dominion Energy North Carolina